zemin-xu/zemin-xu.github.io/_posts/2021-01-28-mixed-reality-Paris-Motor-Show.md

 ## Project

 **Paris Motor Show** is a project using **MRTK** to build a demo app displaying motor in mixed reality(XR), whose target platform is Hololens 2.
-The goal is to experiment and get pratical development experience in XR.
+The goal is to experiment and get practical development experience in XR.
 In this post, I will describe briefly the steps.
 It used **Unity** engine, its XR package and mainly **MRTK**.

 ### welcome dialog